-A 30-day study of the supplement was given to a group of volunteers with the majority reporting an improvement in general memory and retention of information.
-84% were able to better remember driving directions and family members reported return of speech and increased activity.
+A 30-day study of the supplement was given to a group of volunteers, with the majority reporting an improvement in general memory and retention of information.
+84% could better remember driving directions, and family members reported return of speech and increased activity.

-In my practice, I have been using this product with not only clients with Alzheimer’s, but those with autism as well – with positive results.
+In my practice, I have been using this product with clients with Alzheimer’s and those with autism as well – with positive results.
 We carry the product (Prevagen) in two strengths and generally recommend starting with the lower dosage.

 The brain needs exercise – get started today

-Scientific Sound has been used by individuals and Fortune 500 companies to strengthen memory, enhance sleep and help with a variety of ‘brain issues’.
-Both IM and Scientific Sound not only help with memory, but with sensory intergration as well.
+Individuals and Fortune 500 companies have used scientific Sound to strengthen memory, enhance sleep and help with a variety of ‘brain issues.’
+Both IM and Scientific Sound not only help with memory but with sensory integration as well.

-Frontiers in Psychology reports that trying to ‘strengthen’ the brain with video games and computer games is NOT a good approach and that there is not enough evidence to back up those particular programs.
+Frontiers in Psychology reports that trying to ‘strengthen’ the brain with video games and computer games is NOT a good approach.
+There is not enough evidence to back up those particular programs.

 About the author: Sima Ash of Healing 4 Soul is a clinical and classical homeopath and certified clinical nutritionist who utilizes a unique approach pioneered by Tinus Smits, M.D. called CEASE therapy.
-The aim of CEASE treatment is systematic detoxification of the causes of illness, leading to step by step improvement and restoration of health in the individual.
-For additional information, please visit – Healing4Soul.com.
-You can follow Sima on Facebook at ‘Cease Therapy California’ and through her weekly blog on NaturalHealth365.com
+CEASE treatment aims to systematically detoxify the causes of illness, leading to step-by-step improvement and restoration of health in the individual.
+For additional information, please visit Healing4Soul.com.